 - Dr Anton Pick and Dr David Henderson Slater from the Oxford Centre for Enablement (Oxford University Hospitals NHS Trust)

 - Mrs Emma Garratt from the Oxfordshire Stroke Rehabilitation Unit (Oxford Health NHS Trust)

-- Professor Helen Dawes from Oxford Brookes University
+- Professor Helen Dawes from Exeter University

 - Mrs Rachel Buckingham and Mr Tim Theologis from the Nuffield Orthopaedic Centre (Oxford University Hospitals NHS Trust)

 A qualitative examination of the usability of a digital cognitive behavioral therapy for insomnia program after stroke.

 Smejka T. et al, (2022), Brain Inj, 1 - 8

 Self-Reported and Objective Sleep Measures in Stroke Survivors With Incomplete Motor Recovery at the Chronic Stage